Why you should layer your clothing for hillwalking comfort and performance

 How to layer for hill walking

 The classic hill walking layering system consists of a base layer, a mid-layer and an outer layer.
-You can get more complex than this with layers that straddle the two categories, but we'll go into that later.

 • Purpose: Wicks sweat away from the body to prevent dampness which can cause a chilling effect.

-• Materials: Typically made of synthetic materials like polyester, or natural materials like merino wool which have good moisture-wicking properties.
+• Materials: Typically made of synthetic materials like polyester or natural materials like merino wool, which have good moisture-wicking properties.

 • Types: Lightweight (for mild to cool conditions), Midweight (for colder conditions), and Heavyweight (for very cold conditions).